jsha129/Meetup_MineR/README.md

 3. Filter and export data.
 The rest of script is straightforward.
 It will export two files for each week in [/upcoming_events](/upcoming_events) folder: all events and filtered events.
 I uploaded the exported files for Boulder as an example.

-4. Analysis of meetups: What are the best meetups to attend in Boulder?
+# Analysis of meetups: What are the best meetups to attend in Boulder?
+The script was run almost weekly to collect data from November 2017 to August 2018.
+To identify 'best' meetup groups, only groups with highest number of groups (top 25% quan